cfengine/documentation/web-ui/federated-reporting.markdown

 ## Overview ##

-Federated Reporting enables the collection of data from multiple Hubs to provide a view in Mission Portal which can scale up beyond the capabilities of a Hub which manages hosts.
+Federated reporting enables the collection of data from multiple Hubs to provide a view in Mission Portal which can scale up beyond the capabilities of a Hub which manages hosts.
 CFEngine supports a large number of hosts per hub, around 5,000 hosts per hub depending on many factors.
-With Federated Reporting it is possible to scale up to 100,000 hosts or more for the purposes of analysis and reporting.
+With Federated reporting it is possible to scale up to 100,000 hosts or more for the purposes of analysis and reporting.